-IMPACT: In 2011, 34,998 District tax filers claimed the federal student loan adjustment.
-Tax filers with federal adjusted gross income of less than \$50,000 comprised 56 percent of the claimants and accounted for 60 percent of the total amount deducted, reflecting the phasing out of the benefit at income levels from \$60,000 to \$75,000 (for individual returns) and \$125,000 to \$155,000 (for joint returns).
+IMPACT: In 2013, 37,330 District tax filers claimed the federal student loan adjustment.
+Tax filers with federal adjusted gross income of less than \$50,000 comprised 53 percent of the claimants and accounted for 57 percent of the total amount deducted, 233 reflecting the phasing out of the benefit at income levels from \$65,000 to \$80,000 (for individual returns) and \$130,000 to \$160,000 (for joint returns).

-&lt;sup>220 These data are from the Internal Revenue Service's Statistics of Income Tax Stats, "Tax Year 2011: Historic Table 2," available at www.irs.gov/taxstats/index.html.
+233 These data are from the Internal Revenue Service's Statistics of Income Tax Stats, "Tax Year 2013: Historic Table 2," available at www.irs.gov/taxstats/index.html.

-Researchers from the Urban Institute have pointed out that, "Units that receive the student loan interest deduction differ from units receiving the other tax benefits because benefits accrue to former students who have loans rather than current students and their families."
+Researchers from the Urban Institute have pointed out that, "Units that receive the student loan interest deduction differ from units receiving the other tax benefits because benefits accrue to former students who have loans rather than current students and their families."234

 CRS also discusses the incentives created by the deduction as follows: "The tax deduction can be justified both as a way of encouraging persons to undertake additional education and as a means of easing repayment burdens when graduates begin full-time employment.
 Whether the deduction will affect enrollment decisions is unknown; it might only change the way families finance college costs.
 The deduction may allow some graduates to accept public service jobs that pay low salaries, although their tax savings would not be large.
-The deduction has been criticized for providing a subsidy to all borrowers (aside from those with higher income), even those with little debt, and for doing little to help borrowers who have large loans."
+The deduction has been criticized for providing a subsidy to all borrowers (aside from those with higher income), even those with little debt, and for doing little to help borrowers who have large loans.
+It is unlikely to reduce loan defaults, which generally are related to low income and unemployment".

-&lt;sup>221 Leonard Burman, Elaine Maag, Peter Orszag, Jeffrey Rohaly, and John O'Hare, "The Distributional Consequences of Federal Assistance for Higher Education: The Intersection of Tax and Spending Programs," Discussion Paper No. 26 of the Urban-Brookings Tax Policy Center, August 2005, p.
+234 Leonard Burman, Elaine Maag, Peter Orszag, Jeffrey Rohaly, and John O'Hare, "The Distributional Consequences of Federal Assistance for Higher Education: The Intersection of Tax and Spending Programs," Discussion Paper No. 26 of the Urban-Brookings Tax Policy Center, August 2005, p.
 8.